cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 Have some reserved seating at the front for deaf and hard of hearing attendees.
 Many rely on lip-reading, so you want to be sure they can see the speakers well.
 If speakers are wearing masks, it inhibits many deaf/hoh attendees from reading lips.
 Opt to provide speakers with clear masks if they prefer to wear a mask when speaking, or provide social distancing opportunities instead so they may speak maskless.

 Provide reserved chairs in the front row for deaf/hoh attendees.
-Leave two loose chairs at or near the stage area for sign language interpreters, and make sure the chairs are comfortable.
+Leave two loose chairs at or near the stage area for sign language interpreters (even if just for Q&A support), and make sure the chairs are comfortable.
 Also, keep the front row clear to ensure there is space for them.

 In particular, keynote rooms tend to be dark, with a bright spotlight on the stage.
 Consider adding frontal or overhead lighting in the interpreter seating area.
 Here's an anecdote from one attendee: